Xiaofei-it/pinoc/README.md

 1. Classloader-free.
 The instructions within the hotfix are written in Zlang instead of Java.
 Thus the Java classloader is not needed.
-In contrast, the other techniques need to use a Java classloader to load the instructions written in Java.
+In contrast, the other techniques need to use a Java classloader to load the instructions written in Java. //TODO 建议增加Classloader-free的作用

 2. High compatibility.
 The Trojan library has higher compatibility than the other techniques, because the Zlang compiler and executor run on the usual JVM, while the other techniques may perform some operations under the JVM, which may not work on some devices.

-### Dynamic statistical sampling
+### Dynamic statistical sampling //TODO 建议sampling可换做更通俗的单词，或指明此处sampling和含义

 As an app developer, you often need to perform the statistical sampling for method invocation by adding sampling instructions at the entrance of the corresponding methods.